-Future priorities
+Continued Assessment and Future priorities

-Our future priorities include:
+Our continued assessment and future priorities will include:

-- further detailed analysis of supply chain risks for key direct sourcing suppliers; - obtaining Modern Slavery Statements or ongoing attestations by key suppliers; - engaging with any key suppliers that have indicated no awareness or no plan to assess modern slavery risks. - establishing modern slavery-related key performance indicators (KPIs) for our supply chain; - completion of modern slavery awareness training module by key staff involved in decision making and purchasing; and - workshops to raise awareness of specific risks and reporting processes.
+- further detailed analysis of supply chain risks for key direct sourcing suppliers. - obtaining Modern Slavery Statements or ongoing attestations by key suppliers. - engaging with any key suppliers that have indicated no awareness or no plan to assess modern slavery risks. - establishing modern slavery-related key performance indicators (KPIs) for our supply chain. - completion of modern slavery awareness training module by key staff involved in decision making and purchasing; and - workshops to raise awareness of specific risks and reporting processes.